UmmayMaimonaChaman/RxCare/README.md

 Here,
 - If a new employee has been added, login details for a new employee can only be added using the database server.
 - Admin login details can only be changed using the database server.

 ## Users or Controller of the System

 The system is developed for use by either the **Admin** or **Pharmacists**.

+## **Conclusion**

+RxCare, the Pharmacy Management System, marks a significant advancement in streamlining pharmacy operations and enhancing overall efficiency.
+Built on robust technologies such as PHP, MySQL, HTML5, CSS3, and JavaScript, the system provides a secure, user-friendly, and reliable platform for managing essential tasks.
+Its dynamic features and secure access are tailored to meet the evolving needs of the healthcare industry.
+Designed with usability in mind, the system ensures that both admins and pharmacists can easily access, navigate, and perform tasks with minimal training.
+In conclusion, this Pharmacy Management System is a holistic solution aimed at addressing the challenges of pharmacy operations by improving accuracy, efficiency, and customer satisfaction, while paving the way for future advancements.

+Best Regards,
+Ummay Maimona Chaman
+Nazifa Anjum Prova